 BSN to DNP Program - Family Nurse Practitioner

 The BSN to DNP program is designed for nurses who have a Bachelor of Science in Nursing and an active RN licensure.
-This program consists of 67-68 credits and three years of full-time study (5-9 credits per semester) over nine semesters.
+This program consists of 77 credits and four years of full-time study (3-8 credits per semester) over twelve semesters.
 Students achieve a Doctorate of Nursing Practice with a Family Nurse Practitioner specialization.

 MS/MSN to DNP Program

 - The MSN to DNP program is designed for Advanced Practice Nurses with an active Certificate of Authority in a practice field.
 This program consists of 32-38 credit hours and two years of full-time study (3-8 credits per semester) over six semesters.
 Students achieve a Doctorate of Nursing Practice.

 - MS/MSN to DNP requires Certificate of Authority in advanced practice

 - Minimum 3.0 GPA